>CLICK HERE TO CONTINUE TO THE NEXT

 more easily and rapidly physical theory

 can be understood.
-This point – ignoring ones
+This point – ignoring ones presumptions

-presumptions – is absolutely critical to understanding and cannot be over emphasized.
-If the reader is unwilling to abandon the presumptions inherent to their
+is unwilling to abandon the presumptions inherent to their conventional

-ease with which these new ideas can be learned.
-Ignoring the firm patterns of
+which these new ideas can be learned.
+Ignoring the firm patterns of our conventional thinking is the key to learning the

-ideas, then indeed we are in a position to replace them with new, true,
+If we can manage to forget old ideas, then indeed we are in a position

-and much, much richer ones, which are the very kind of ideas that the study of
+to replace them with new, true, and much, much richer ones, which are the very

-theoretical physics provides in such overwhelming abundance.
+kind of ideas that the study of theoretical physics provides in such

 Now,